Making a Successful Website

 Google Analytics

 This web-based tool is aimed at online shops and at other commercial sites.
-Many of the reports of Google Analytics quantify customer behavior and the success of paid ad campaigns and are therefore completely useless for a personal website.
+Many of the reports of Google Analytics quantify customer behavior and the success of paid ad campaigns and are therefore pointless for a personal website.
 While it offers a range of basic data, Google Analytics does not provide thorough information about referrers and files.
 It does not allow something like tracking hotlinks or dead links.
 The best thing about Google Analytics is the graphically perfect presentation and easy customization of reports, although it remains debatable whether each and every simple bar chart needs Flash support.
 Another benefit is that it does not require to put something like a visible icon on each of your web pages, although it is necessary to add an explicit note about Google Analytics in your site's terms of service or privacy policy.

 Google Webmaster Tools